 lemon smoothie in a clear glass with straw and sliced fresh lemons on a marble white background

-Light, tangy, and refreshing this lemon smoothie is made with lemon, traditional or vegan yogurt and a bit of turmeric for a deliciously energizing way to start the day.
+Light, tangy, and refreshing this lemon smoothie is made with lemon, yogurt and milk for a deliciously energizing way to start the day.

 Ingredients